Citigroup profits rise, helped by trading like JPMorgan

 Citi saw a boost in profits from its trading operations

-NEW YORK (AP) — Citigroup's fourth-quarter profits rose by 15%, as the banking conglomerate benefited from a boost in trading similar to competitor JPMorgan Chase.
+NEW YORK — Citigroup's fourth-quarter profits rose by 15 percent, as the banking conglomerate benefited from a boost in trading similar to competitor JPMorgan Chase.

 Continue Reading Below